publiccodenet/publiccode.net/background/index.md

 We created the [Standard for Public Code](https://standard.publiccode.net/) to set the bar for public code quality - it provides concrete standards and best practice for how to make public code reusable, maintainable, findable and procurable.

-## Membership of the Foundation for Public Code

-The Foundation for Public Code is a member-owned association, based in Amsterdam.
-Only wholly publicly owned organizations qualify for membership.
-In our first years, we're focusing on Europe but plan to open membership internationally by 2021.

 ## Join us

 Founded in 2019, we're growing our movement every day!
 [Tell us how you'll fit in to our community](https://about.publiccode.net/CONTRIBUTING.html).